helsingborg-stad/dev-guide/government procurement/api.md

 ## API Coverage

 API's delivered as a response to a public procurement of Helsingborg Stad should enable developers to perform all actions avabile for a native user of the application in every avabile role.

+## API Authentication

+- Generic Token
+- OpenAuth
+- JWT token
+- Client Side Certificate (for systems with a high security grade)

+## API Authorization

+An authorization policy should be implemented for the api implementation and that clearly regulates avabile routes.